Discover the Benefits of Nursing Home Care

 Cost Considerations and Financial Planning

-Planning for the costs of long-term care and assisted living is key.
+Planning for long-term care and assisted living costs is key.
 Many people don’t realize how much these services cost.
-70% of those turning 65 will need some form of long-term care.
+In fact, 70% of those turning 65 will need some form of long-term care.

 Medicare Coverage Options